ShangitaPaul/sql-alchemy-intro-blogly-part1/README.md

 Interpret Test Results: Review the test results to see which tests passed and which ones failed.
 Fix any issues that arise.

 Repeat for Other Routes: Follow a similar process to create tests for other routes and functionalities in your application.

+***To run the tests, navigate to the project directory in terminal and type following command for Fedora 37 Red Hat Linux:

+python -m unittest tests.test_routes

 # To generate a requirements.txt file for your Flask project using SQLAlchemy: